mikeoc61/Web_Site_Monitor/README.md

 If there are problems with these, the program either terminates or reports the problem with a timestamp

 Program optionally utilizes AWS SNS service to alert a mobile number of problems.
 As such, AWS SDK with Boto3 needs to be installed and configured.

-Program requires and promts for the following environment:
+To enable AWS SNS, invoke program rom command line using '-sns' argument

+With enabled, program queries the following AWS environment variables.
+If not found, user is prompted to enter them:

   AWS_PROFILE = profile defined in users ~/.aws/configure and credentials files